 There are no apparent significant variations or developing trends in groundwater quality as a result of the quarrying activity undertaken to date.
-The monitoring program will continue on a quarterly basis in the 2019/2020 period.
-Should there remain in increase in electrical conductivity in GM13 further assessment into any correlation with quarrying activities will be undertaken in the coming reporting period.
+The monitoring program will continue on a quarterly basis in the 2020/2021 period.

 8. REHABILITATION

 8.1 Rehabilitation Performance and Objectives